Gloria-21/yoga-project/README.md

 6. [Github](https://github.com/Gloria-21/yoga-project)

-    I used GitHub to store the projects code after being pushed from Gitpod
+    I used GitHub to store the project's code after being pushed from Gitpod

 7. [Am I responsive](http://ami.responsivedesign.is/)

-    I used Am I responsive to create the mockup at the beggining of the README.md document
+    I used Am I responsive to create the mockup at the beginning of the README.md document

 ## Testing

 I have done the testing for my website using the dev tools on google chrome.
-I have been testing regulary checking that the results were the expected on different sizes, from mobile devices to desktop and tablet, making sure the website was responsive in all of them.
+I have been testing regularly checking that the results were the expected on different sizes, from mobile devices to desktop and tablet, making sure the website was responsive in all of them.
-I used this tool as a main source to implement my code, trying the functionality and styling effects there first and adding them to my code afterwards.
+I used this tool as a main source to implement my code, trying the functionality and styling effects there first and adding them to my code afterward.

-At later stage, when the site was deployed, the website was tested by family and friends who looked on different devices and gave feedback on responsitivity and user experience.
+At a later stage, when the site was deployed, the website was tested by family and friends who looked on different devices and gave feedback on responsitivity and user experience.